Skip to main content

 Will match (Microsoft).

-The following syntax that uses brackets within brackets will return an error: RGX("(Microsoft)")
+The following syntax that uses un-escaped parentheses within parentheses will return an error: RGX("(Microsoft)")

 A backslash is a reserved character in both Regex and Exabeam Query Language.
 To use a backslash within a Regex but preserve its literal meaning, it must be escaped from both languages using additional backslashes.
 This requires using four backslashes in a row, as shown below.